 A plurivarietal blend was created in 2016, consisting of Godello, Albariño, Treixadura, Loureira, and Doña Branca.
 The grapes originate from two closely located parcels on the Miño side of the Ribeira Sacra, with slate schist soils.
 The Albariño makes up a relatively small portion of the blend, but it imparts plenty of aromatics and acidity.

-Clusters are crushed, destemmed and left to macerate for a day before pressing.
-Fermentation takes place in barrel before a further 8 months of aging.
-Mission Blanco has fresh fruit characteristics complemented by bright acidity that has allowed it to age and develop increasingly complex aromas.
+Clusters are crushed, destemmed and left to macerate for a day (or more) before pressing.
+Fermentation takes place in barrel before further aging on the fine lees.
+Mission Tres has fresh fruit characteristics complemented by bright acidity that has allowed it to age and develop increasingly complex aromas.

 The flower displayed on the label is the mythic Semper Augustus.
 Much more detail is included about each vintage in the Tech Notes below: